vnemes/LiveRATT/README.md

 ### Week 4 & 5

-(BackEnd)Finished the node.js module responsible with scraping the RATT website, returning a json of the routes (inbound & outbound) with every station and the predicted arrival time.
+*@BackEnd* Finished the node.js module responsible with scraping the RATT website, returning a json of the routes (inbound & outbound) with every station and the predicted arrival time.
 Possible enhancements could be done to standardize the time format (currently HH:MM or xmin or >>> signaling the bus being in the station).

-(FrontEnd)A sidebar was added for selecting the routes to be displayed on the map.
+*@FrontEnd* A sidebar was added for selecting the routes to be displayed on the map.

 ### Week 3